marouncz/digital-electronics-1-project/README.md

 # VHDL Group project
 ## Timer for circuit workout
-This is our team's repository for group project consisting of workout timer, programmed in vhdl.
+This is our team's repository for group project consisting of workout timer, programmed in VHDL.

 ![IMG_7012](https://user-images.githubusercontent.com/102173814/235366753-1821fee4-356a-424d-b57d-2666117c4c2a.jpg)